 Most organised tours follow similar routes, visiting the same places and often in much the same order regardless of their price.
-This means that even on a budget tour you will see the same sights as those spending a small fortune.
+This means that even on a budget tour you will see exactly the same sights as those spending three or four times as much.

 No matter what price range you are in, you want a good and reliable level of service and quality and while in general Irish tour operators are good on both, time spent reading the small print can be very well spent.

-The main components of a tour were price makes a difference are:
+The main components of a tour where price makes a difference are:

 - Quality of accommodation

-On extreme budget tours this can mean hostels.
+On budget tours this can mean hostels or maybe B&Bs.
 Most mid-priced tours use good, if sometimes characterless, 3 and 4 star hotels, but then you won’t be in them that much and they are clean, comfortable and provide good service.
 At the high end accommodation in top quality luxury hotels or castles with a myriad of facilities is the norm.

 - Style of transport

-The budget end may not have air conditioned coaches or very comfortable seats, which can matter if you are doing a long journey.
-In the mid range these things are standard.
-At the high end expect luxury coaches with additional leg room or good high spec cars for the chauffeur type tours.
-There is NO excuse at any level for substandard coaches and honestly most Irish tour companies have very good coaches.
+The extreme budget end may not have air conditioned coaches or particularly roomy seats, which can matter if you are doing a long journey.
+In the mid range you will have both.
+At the high end expect luxury coaches with additional leg room or good high spec cars or vans for the chauffeur type tours.
+There is NO excuse at any price level for substandard coaches and honestly most Irish tour companies have very good coaches.

 - Size of group